 With this principle in mind we approach the work of reopening our building and outdoor space during the COVID-19 pandemic.
 In accordance with Jewish tradition, each person considering in-person participation at Congregation Bet Ha’am must consider not only the risk posed to themselves, but also the risk to which they expose others who also choose to be present.
 In order for our community to be able to gather in person, we will rely upon the full honesty of each member of our community in self-screening.
 Consider not only your own desire to be in person, but what it means for you to be part of a holy community, to bear responsibility for the well-being of others.
 Each time you consider coming to Bet Ha’am for in-person programming, ask yourself, “Have I engaged in any behavior that will put others at risk?”
 This is what it means to be a holy community and to be responsible for one another.

 Current Plans for In-Person Gatherings

-When we are able to upgrade our building’s HVAC filters, we may offer in-person enrichment programs to families; the programs would not be required.
-Details of who will meet, how they will meet, where they will meet, as well as details for arrivals, departures, and bathroom use will be available from the religious school director.
-No more than twenty people (students, teachers, and volunteers) will be allowed in the social hall.
+Religious School classes will begin meeting in-person on Sunday, October 17, 2021.
+Details of who will meet, how they will meet, where they will meet, as well as details for arrivals, departures, and bathroom use will be available from the Religious School Director.

 General Safety Precautions